groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor.options/imarkdownimageloadcallback/_index.md

 ---
 title: IMarkdownImageLoadCallback
 second_title: GroupDocs.Editor for .NET API Reference
-description: Implement this interface if you want to control how GroupDocs.Editor load images when converting Markdown to Html.
+description: Implement this interface if you want to control how GroupDocs.Editor load images when loading the file in Markdown format
 type: docs
 weight: 830
 url: /net/groupdocs.editor.options/imarkdownimageloadcallback/
 ---
 ## IMarkdownImageLoadCallback interface

-Implement this interface if you want to control how GroupDocs.Editor load images when converting Markdown to Html.
+Implement this interface if you want to control how GroupDocs.Editor load images when loading the file in Markdown format

 ```csharp
 public interface IMarkdownImageLoadCallback